cogrpar/QCPUWare.github.io/docs.md

 **1.** It sets up an [Apache Webserver](https://httpd.apache.org) on the device, to which the Java library can send requests and access results.

 **2.** It installs the QCPU software that alows the device to convert user formulated problems into problems that can be submitted to a quantum computer.
-It also generates a script that makes the QCPU software run on boot of the device.
+It also generates a script that makes the QCPU software run automatically when the device boots up.

 **3.** It installs and sets up the D-Wave Ocean SDK on the device, allowing it to submit problems to a quantum computer and get the result back.

 Using the QCPU-Ware Java library, users specify the ip address of the QCPU.
 This gives the primary device access to the QCPU's webserver, allowing it to submit problems and view the results.
 Before they can submit problems to the QCPU, the user must formulate the problem using the Java library's built in problem formulation tools.
 Once the problem has been formulated, the user can submit it to the QCPU using another built in function.
+This function will send the problem as a request to the webserver.
+The webserver

 ## 3. Installation and Setup